ag48665/scrna-pbmc-cell-atlas/README.md

 # Single-cell RNA-seq Cell Atlas of Human PBMCs

-## Overview
+## Project Overview

-This project presents a complete single-cell RNA sequencing (scRNA-seq) analysis of human peripheral blood mononuclear cells (PBMCs).
-The aim of the study was to identify distinct immune cell populations and determine the genes that define them using an unsupervised computational workflow.
+This project presents an end-to-end single-cell RNA sequencing (scRNA-seq) analysis of human peripheral blood mononuclear cells (PBMCs) using the Scanpy framework in Python.

+The goal of the study was to identify distinct immune cell populations, characterize their transcriptional profiles, and construct a reference PBMC cell atlas using unsupervised clustering and differential expression analysis.

-Single-cell transcriptomics enables gene expression profiling at cellular resolution, allowing detection of heterogeneous cell types that cannot be resolved using bulk RNA sequencing.
-In this project, I analysed a publicly available PBMC dataset and reconstructed immune cell composition using the Scanpy framework in Python.
+Single-cell transcriptomics enables gene expression profiling at cellular resolution, allowing heterogeneous cell populations to be resolved beyond the capabilities of bulk RNA sequencing.

 ---